Central San Vicente

 Corporate Ownership: Central San Vicente, Inc. Rubert Hnos., Inc.

-Other haciendas that later on became part of San Vicente by outright purchase or by foreclosure for unpaid debt were:
+In all, land purchase transactions made Igaravides the owner of some 11,400 cuerdas in the Vaga Baja area.
+Some of the haciendas acquired by Igaravides that became part of San Vicente by outright purchase or by foreclosure for unpaid debt were:

-Hacienda Felicidad 50% acquired in 1871 and the rest in 1876 from Náter Hnos. the heirs of Francisco Náter and Felícita Marrero
+Hacienda Felicidad 50% acquired in 1871 and the rest in 1876 from Náter Hnos., the heirs of Francisco Náter and Felícita Marrero (Dolores Náter Marrero was married to Leonardo's brother Felipe Igaravidez Malodonado)

 Hacienda Santa Inés (the first Hacienda with a steam driven mill in Vega Baja) acquired from Ramon Soler

 Hacienda Encarnación in 1877, acquired owned by Sucn.
-Prado, the heirs of Pedro Prado
+Prado, the heirs of Guatemala native Pedro Prado (Juan Prado Morales was married to Leonardo's sister Cándida Igaravidez Maldonado)

 Hacienda Fé in 1875, acquired from his brother in law Carlos Santana Rivera by assuming all outstanding debts